Bomays/holbertonschool-web_back_end/ES6_promise/README.md

 ## Objectives

 ```

+    - Promises (how, why, and what)
+    - How to use the then, resolve, catch methods
-    - How to use map, filter and reduce on arrays
+    - How to use every method of the Promise object
-    - Typed arrays
+    - Throw / Try
-    - The Set, Map, and Weak link data structures
+    - The await operator
+    - How to use an async function

 ```